Defects and Metric Anomalies in F\"oppl-von K\'arm\'an Surfaces: Conclusion

 \section{Conclusion}

 A geometric theory of defects was used to derive inhomogeneous F{\"o}ppl-von K{\'a}rm{\'a}n equations for materially uniform, isotropic, and elastic shallow shells.
 The inhomogeneities were given in terms of defect densities arising from dislocations, disclinations, point defects, and metric anomalies.
 These equations provided the necessary governing equations for the micromechanical problem of determining deformation and stresses in a defective 2D surface in the absence of any external interactions of the surface.
 The general theory incorporated significantly wider class of defects than those present in the related literature and also coupled metric anomalies, such as those arising due to thermal or growth strains, with the defect distribution.
 The utility of the derived framework was illustrated through several numerical examples in the context of F{\"o}ppl-von K{\'a}rm{\'a}n plates.
 These included various configurations of an isolated edge dislocation (whose defect line and Burgers vector both lie within the plate surface) resulting into interesting folding patterns with negligible stress concentrations.
 Additionally, multiple simulation results were presented to highlight the coupling between a single wedge disclination, piercing through the plate, and a given distribution of isotropic stretching and bending growth strains.
-The present work paves the way for furthering our understanding of defect mechanics in 2D elastic surfaces.
-It provides a starting point to study mechanics of defects in curved surfaces, particularly for problems related to buckling, shape transformations, and defect interactions.
-It also motivates a comprehensive numerical treatment of defects, their mutual interaction, and their interaction with thermal and growth strains, to fully explore the richness of solutions and their physical usefulness.
+The present work provides a starting point to systematically study the mechanics of defects in curved surfaces, particularly for problems related to buckling, shape transformations, and defect interactions.
+Our work can also be extended to study the problem of defect dynamics which will involve kinetic relations for defect evolution and additional compatibility relations between spatial and temporal gradients of defect densities.